 I hope that someday a cure will be found for this terrible disorder that destroys everyone it touches.
 Luckily, we have the capacity to heal and live fully again.
 Psychopaths are stuck in their empty void forever.

 ♥ You hold the grail.
-You had all the power all along, and you still do.
-Know it, feel it, and live it.
+You had all the power all along.

 *Quotes in this post are from ZKM of Sociopath Domain, “Life, Death and Suicide” (Warning: some readers may find the content and images disturbing)